Architecture : Cave Rock Cut Architecture

 Note While Most Caves are associated with Satvahanas, Many have no known date, but inscriptions mentioning donors and specific king names have aided in their identification.
 Many have also been donation-funded, or “crowdfunded,” caves.

-The first phase of Ajanta caves was also started by satvahanas Caves 9, 10, 12, 13 and 15A attributed to Satvahan Kings this phase is often known as the Hinayana phase, Buddhist art (before 1st century CE) depicted the ⓣBuddha through .
+The first phase of Ajanta caves was also started by satvahanas.
+It includes five caves—chaityas (worship halls) 9 and 10, and viharas (monasteries) 12, 13, and 15A attributed to Satvahan Kings this phase is often known as the Hinayana phase, Buddhist art (before 1st century CE) depicted theⓣBuddha through.
 In this phase more, the focus was given on stupa and figurative sculpture were limited.

-Cave 10 – Worship Hall with a stupa and circumambulatory path.
+⛶Cave 10 – Ajanta Cave 10 is thought to be the oldest chaitya hall at Ajanta.
+Its a Worship Hall with a stupa and circumambulatory path.
 Though this cave majorly belongs to the Hinayana phase, the cave was worked upon in the Mahayana era too.
-This is explained by presence of Buddha’s images and idols that belong to the later era. figures like ⛶Bodhisattvas and Jataka tales
+This is explained by presence of Buddha’s images and idols that belong to the later era. figures like⛶Bodhisattvas and Jataka tales

-Cave 13 is an incomplete vihara belongs to Hinayana phase of Buddhism.
+⛶Cave 13 is very similar to Cave 12 and is an incomplete vihara belongs to Hinayana phase of Buddhism.
+It consists of a central hall with 7 small residential cells

 Pithalkhora Caves